 Best Budget: Munchkin Caterpillar Stacking Cups

-If you’re feeling a little strapped for cash, don’t worry — the Munchkin Caterpillar Stacking Cups can keep your toddler entertained on the road for just $5.
+If you’re feeling a little strapped for cash, don’t worry — the Munchkin Caterpillar Stacking Cups can keep your toddler entertained on the road for under $10.
 Although they’re marketed as a bath toy, these colorful cups are eminently portable — and besides, the fact that you can use them to give your child endless bathtime joy when you get there just adds to their value.
 The toy consists of seven brightly colored cups of increasing sizes that link together to create a friendly caterpillar complete with a smiley face.

 Kids love fitting them together, building towers out of them (and knocking them down again), and when you’re able to add water, they can use them to pour or to strain using the small holes in the bottom.
 The smallest cup includes a fun spinner and all seven nest inside one another to save space in your carry-on when your little one is finished playing.
 Weighing just seven ounces, the cups are also easy to tuck into a diaper bag for hours of fun at restaurants or on the beach.